-No-Video
+No Video

-If you do not have video, follow the Troubleshooting Flowchart on P.25.
+If you do not have video, follow the Troubleshooting Flowchart on the next page.

 - 1. Check for missing jumpers or improper installation of the ROM BIOS. - 2.
-Make sure the video card and its jumper setting (as appropriate) match the monitor type. - 3.
-Check to make sure that all peripheral cards are properly installed in their slots. - 4.
-The I/O Bus speed should be running at 8 MHz.

-5. Use the speaker to determine if any beep codes exist.
-Refer to the last page of this manual for details about beep codes.
+Make sure the video card and its jumper setting (as appropriate) match the monitor type. - Check to make sure that all peripheral cards are properly installed in their slots. - 4.
+The I/O Bus speed should be running in the standard 8 MHz range. - 5.
+Use the speaker to determine if any beep codes exist.
+Refer to the end of this manual for details about beep codes.

 Note: If you are a system integrator, VAR, or OEM, a POST diagnostics card is recommended for Port 80h codes.
-(Please visit our Web site for detailed information.)
+(Please visit our Web Site for detailed information.)